Daitzyx/testes-cli/README.md

-﻿# teste sending to Local
+﻿# teste sending to Remoto